Qortal/Brooklyn/mesa 3D driver/docs/dispatch.rst

 ``USE_ELF_TLS``.
 Any platform capable of using ELF TLS should use this as the default dispatch method.

+Windows has a similar concept, and beginning with Windows Vista, shared libraries can take advantage of compiler-assisted TLS.
+This TLS data has no fixed size and does not compete with API-based TLS (``TlsAlloc``) for the limited number of slots available there, and so ``USE_ELF_TLS`` can be used on Windows too, even though it's not truly ELF.

 3.3.
 Assembly Language Dispatch Stubs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many platforms has difficulty properly optimizing the tail-call in the
+Many platforms have difficulty properly optimizing the tail-call in the
 dispatch stubs.
 Platforms like x86 that pass parameters on the stack
 seem to have even more difficulty optimizing these routines.
 All of the
 dispatch routines are very short, and it is trivial to create optimal